liaoleejun/SimpleHtmlWritingTool/README.md

-# A super simple html writing system
+# A simple and powerful html writing tool

 ## Features
 I want to build a super simple and naive html writing system,